 The Case Bank is an online library of simple, straightforward business cases focusing on principle-based ethics available to the public and intended for use in educational settings.

-There are 4,800 Daniels Scholars, more than 2,850 of which have graduated with a degree and have entered the workforce.
+There are more than 5,000 Daniels Scholars, 3,000 of which have graduated with a degree and have entered the workforce.

 Daniels Scholars have attended more than 500 colleges and universities in 50 states, with approximately 70% attending school in our four-state region.
 At any given time, roughly 900 Daniels Scholars are pursuing four-year degrees at colleges and universities across the country.